 This point will be at eye level in the distance and may be way off the paper - it depends on the angle I site the wall to the viewer.
-We call this the ‘vanishing point’ - where the wall would vanish if it were completed for as far as we could see it.
-The horizontal length of each brick gets greater as it gets nearer.
+This is called the ‘vanishing point’ - where the wall vanishes from view.
+The horizontal length of each brick gets greater as it gets nearer to the viewer.
 There is a way of calculating this exactly, and it I explain this in the section on perspective, but I have merely drawn the spacing by eye here.

 The point of this drawing is to highlight the fact that you need to sketch light lines on to the working surface to get your perspective right before you work the bricks.
-The next step is to ensure that you leave the light edges (above and to the right in my example) in either white or light coloured pigment and - after shading in the mid tone, apply the shadow (to the bottom and left edges in my example).
-This gives the impression of the inset mortar and the raised edges of brick.
+The next step is to ensure that you leave the light edges (above and to the right in my example) in either white or light colored pigment and - after shading in the mid tone, apply the shadow (to the bottom and left edges in my example).
+This gives the impression of the inset mortar and the raised edges of brick in your colored pencil art.

-Let's now look at the process of drawing a dry stone wall, such as may be found in the landscape when drawing buildings situated in the North of England or in Scotland.
+Let's now look at the process of drawing a dry stone wall, such as may be found in the landscape when drawing buildings situated in Scotland or the North of England.

 Dry stone walls are made with no cement and rely entirely on the skill of the craftsman to use local materials found in and around the farm.
 Larger stones are used as the base and then progressive layers of stones are fitted into the wall to make a solid structure to keep animals in designated areas.

-On land where the only natural resource is the stone lying around, this makes a good 'fence' which can last for 100 years or more with occasional maintenance.
+On land where the only natural resource is the stone lying around, this makes a good barrier which can last for 100 years or more with occasional maintenance.

-As you will see from these examples from the Yorkshire Dales near Richmond, the stones ‘weather’ and show areas of light and dark stone - but all very much in keeping with the landscape.
+As you will see from these examples from the Yorkshire Dales near Richmond, the stones weather and show areas of light and dark - but all very much in keeping with the landscape.